Three Little Twirps

-Three Little Twirps is a 1943 short subject directed by Harry Edwards starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine and Curly Howard).
-It is the 71st entry in the series released by Columbia Pictures starring the comedians, who released 190 shorts for the studio between 1934 and 1959.
+Three Little Twirps is a 1943 short subject directed by Harry Edwards starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine, and Curly Howard).
+It is the 71st of the Stooges' 190 short-subject comedies, produced by Columbia Pictures between 1934 and 1957.

 Plot

-Employed as poster hangers, The Stooges effortlessly sabotage a circus advertisement they were tasked with affixing to a billboard, leading to their dismissal by their boss, Herman.
-Upon realizing their sole compensation is tickets to the circus, they seize the opportunity to profit by selling them at a discounted rate.
-However, their illicit ticket-scalping activities attract the attention of authorities, prompting a pursuit.
+Employed as paperhangers, the Stooges wreck a circus poster they were affixing to a billboard, leading to their dismissal by their boss, circus owner Herman.
+Having been paid off in tickets to the circus, they profit by selling the tickets at a discounted rate.
+However, they attract the attention of authorities, who chase them through the circus grounds.